-- Any other documents required for regular admission, unless SSU already has those documents on file - Students who have been dismissed must submit a written, single-spaced essay of at least 1000 words addressing the details of the dismissal and explaining why and how the student believes readmission to the program will result in a successful outcome.
+- Complete and submit an Enrollment Agreement and pay appropriate fees. - Submit an updated resume - Any other documents required for regular admission, unless SSU already has those documents on file

+• Students who have been dismissed must submit a written, single-spaced essay of at least 1000 words addressing the details of the dismissal and explaining why and how the student believes readmission to the program will result in a successful outcome.